From the archives of “Frank Answers” previously posted on the Immanuel Lutheran Church web site. It seems appropriate for the Second Sunday in Advent.

 The oral word is more important for the Bible than the literal word.
 Books were dictated.
 The prophets spoke and what they said was written down by their disciples (perhaps using a kind of shorthand) and transcribed onto parchment or papyrus or paper by scribes.
 The inspiration was not in the writing but in the speaking.
 This was the practice up until the dawn of modern times in the West.
 The church fathers and the Protestant reforms, for example, didn’t write out all their sermons and commentaries.
 They were written down by stenographers.
 People in ancient times (especially public people) weren’t trained in writing; they were trained in rhetoric.
 In other words, they were taught to speak, not to write.
 For example, the great Latin church father Augustine of Hippo was a professor of rhetoric before he was baptized and became bishop of Hippo.
 He preached sermons that were written down by stenographers.
 His great books were undoubtedly also dictated.

 The word was oral speech before it became literal text.
 That’s the way it was “in the beginning.”
 God created by speaking the creation into being.
 “God said, and it was so.”
 The Law was dictated by God on Mt.
 Sinai to Moses, who served as a stenographer.
 But ever thereafter the sages debated the meanings of those words using oral arguments, and stenographers wrote down what they said.
-(That’s what you find in Jewish literature such as the Mishnah and the Talmuds.
+(That’s what you find in Jewish literature such as the Mishnah and the Palestinian and Babylonian Talmuds.)
 The prophets proclaimed, “Thus says the Lord,” and spoke oracles.
 Jesus preached and taught orally.
 His disciples and apostles remembered what he had said and told stories about Jesus.
 Those who heard the apostles wrote down what they heard and then edited their books into tightly organized proclamations, such as “the Gospel of Jesus Christ, the Son of God” (Mark 1:1).

 Paul said that “faith comes from what is heard” (Romans 10:17), which is why there are preachers, not from what is read.
 The primary means of communication in the church continues to be speaking and hearing the word, not reading it.
 Reading calls for consideration; hearing elicits a response.
 Reading involves the head; hearing goes to the heart.
 The literal text is good for study, and in my opinion books (codices) still have an advantage over scrolls (including scrolling on the computer screen).
 But the “inspired” Word of God is still the word breathed into and exhaled out of the mouth of the speaker.
 This is the living word, the word of the Spirit who is the breath (ruach, pneuma) of God.
 And what Christian speakers of the word of God point to and proclaim is the “the Word made flesh,” the communication of God embodied in a human being, Jesus the Christ.
 As the great fourth century church father, Athanasius of Alexandria, wrote in his treatise On the Incarnation (ca. 420),